mbenyoub/odoo_materialized_sql_view/README.rst

      hg https://bitbucket.org/anybox/materialized_sql_view materialized_sql_view default

-Else, download the module, add it in the odoo path as any odoo module.
+Else, download the module and add it in the odoo path as any others odoo module.

 Support
 -------